adopt-liveview/adopt-liveview/priv/pages/2024/04-12-editing-data-en_US.md

 ## Final code

-Finished!
+Done!
 Our application has a complete CRUD.
-There are still some things that can be improved and we will look at this in another section but if you have followed the course so far you already have enough knowledge to get by creating your next CRUD!
+There are still some things that can be improved and we will look at this in another section of this course but if you have followed the course so far you already have enough knowledge to get by creating your next CRUD!

-If you had difficulty following the code in this class, you can see the ready-made code for this class using `git checkout editing-data-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first -crud.git --branch editing-data-done`.
+If you had any issues you can see the final code for this lesson using `git checkout editing-data-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first -crud.git --branch editing-data-done`.

-## In short!
+## Recap!

 - Using `Repo.update/2` we can update a product by passing a changeset.
 - An edit form LiveView can be extremely similar to one for creating data.